krbnite/krbnite.github.io/_posts/2017-08-10-Scraping-YouTube-Playlists-with-Selenium-and-Beautiful-Soup.md

 ---
 title: Scraping YouTube Playlists with Selenium and Beautiful Soup
 layout: post
-tags: selenium webscraping python wwe
+tags: selenium webscraping python youtube wwe
 ---

 Let's say you want to monitor your YouTube Playlist on the daily or hourly: keep track of which videos